-In this tutorial, we will show you how to install and configuration Simple Invoices on your CentOS 7 server.
-For those of you who didn’t know, Simple Invoices is an open-source invoicing system which is completely free to use, making it perfect for small business owners.
+In this tutorial, we will show you how to install and configure Simple Invoices on your CentOS 7.
+For those of you who didn’t know, Simple Invoices is an open-source invoicing system that is completely free to use, making it perfect for small business owners.
 You can also use Simple Invoices to create receipts, estimates, and quotes for your company.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation of Simple Invoices in CentOS 7.
+I will show you the step-by-step installation of Simple Invoices in CentOS 7.

 Install Simple Invoices on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 A CentOS 7 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install the required PHP modules:

 The first thing to do is to go to Simple Invoices’ download page and download the latest stable version of Simple Invoices, At the moment of writing this article it is version 2011.1:

 Unpack the Simple Invoices archive to the document root directory on your server: